Santa Teresa College

 Sta.
-Teresa College (formerly St. Theresa's Academy and Colegio de Santa Teresa de Jesus) often abbreviated as "STC" is a Catholic education institution founded in 1920 and established by the Franciscan Sisters in 1940.
+Teresa College, formerly known as St. Theresa's Academy and Colegio de Santa Teresa de Jesus and often abbreviated as "STC", is a Catholic education institution founded in 1920 and established by the Franciscan Sisters in 1940.
 Its main campus is located at Kapitan Ponso Street, Bauan, Batangas, Philippines.
 To date, STC is one of the oldest Catholic Schools within the jurisdiction of the Archdiocese of Lipa.

 History

-Originally, classes were held in nipa huts run by the Sisters of the Good Shepherd (RGS) nuns in the 1940s.
-Because of World War II, STA was forced to close as it was too dangerous to hold classes.
+The first classes were held in nipa huts run by the Sisters of the Good Shepherd (RGS) nuns during the 1940s.
+Due to World War II, STA was forced to close as it was too dangerous to hold classes.
 When it re-opened after the Philippine Liberation, the RGS nuns turned over the school to the Archdiocese of Lipa.

-In the 1970s, the school then named St. Theresa's Academy started to gain acclaim in the field of education under the guidance of Monsignor Alberto Boongaling.
-His work was continued by Reverend Father Conrado G. Castillo, who served as the director from 1984 to 1994 and as the first college president from 1994 to 2004.
-After his term, Reverend Father Carlo Magno C. Ilagan took over the presidency, and from 2004 to 2015, he instigated numerous reforms and school development programs that included, among other things, the opening of a tertiary school and the building of classrooms and offices.
+Reverend Father Conrado G. Castillo served as the director from 1984 to 1994 and as the first college president from 1994 to 2004.
+After his term, Reverend Father Carlo Magno C. Ilagan took over the presidency, and from 2004 to 2015, he initiated reforms and school development programs that included the opening of a tertiary school and the building of classrooms and offices.

 Facilities

 The school uses a RFID Attendance Monitoring System to ensure the security of its students.
-The school also have a Learning Management System wherein the student use iPad or tablets to store copies of their textbooks in the form of e-books.
+The school also has a Learning Management System wherein the student use iPad or tablets to store copies of their textbooks in the form of e-books.
 Quizzes and surveys are completed using tablets which do not require paper and pen.

-The school has classrooms equipped with air-conditioning and its laboratories are up-to-date with learning and teaching tools.